vwheeler63/doxygen-interface/README.rst

                                  */libs/tjpgd/tjp*         \
                                  */others/vg_lite_tvg/vg*

-  ``doxygen-python-interface`` did not save the comments so an "edit in place" of a Doxyfile could be catastrophic if the comments were needed as they often are in production scenarios.
+  ``doxygen-python-interface`` did not save the comments so an "edit in place" of a Doxyfile could be catastrophic if the comments were needed in the source Doxyfile as they often are in production scenarios.

 - The ``save()`` method has an optional ``bare`` argument (default False) that can be used to save a "bare" version of the Doxyfile options,